This newly released Hubble image shows irregular dwarf galaxy NGC 4789A, which is located in the constellation of Coma Berenices.

-These stars may look as if they have been randomly sprinkled on the sky, but they are all held together by gravity.
-The colours in this image have been deliberately exaggerated to emphasise the mix of blue and red stars.
-The blue stars are bright, hot and massive stars that have formed relatively recently, whereas the red stars are much older.
+These stars may look as if they have been randomly sprinkled in the sky, but they are all held together by gravity.
+The colors in this image have been deliberately exaggerated to emphasize the mix of blue and red stars.
+The blue stars are bright, hot, and massive stars that have formed relatively recently, whereas the red stars are much older.
 The presence of both tells us that stars have been forming in this galaxy throughout its history.

 At a distance of just over 14 million light-years away, NGC 4789A is relatively close to us, allowing us to see many of the individual stars within its bounds.
 This image also reveals numerous other galaxies, far more distant, that appear as fuzzy shapes spread across the image.